Firice1269/Firic/extensions/firic/README.md

 ```
 Output:
 ```
-error while evaluating variable assignment at line 5: 'y' is a constant
+error while evaluating variable assignment in main.fi at line 5:
+'y' is a constant
 ```

 ### Block Statements